geoicons/serverless-proxy/README.md

 # SERVERLESS PROXY

 A serverless HTTP proxy service built with AWS CDK that provides a scalable, secure middleware layer for API routing and request processing.
 This application creates a Lambda-backed API Gateway that can route requests to different handler modules dynamically.
+If you find this stack useful you might like to try our fully authenticated, globally distributed API Authentication proxy over at https://requestrocket.com.
+Early access registrations are available by https://app.requestrocket.com/

 ## 🏗️ Architecture